Swati4star/Mobile-store-estimotifier/README.md

 ###6.
 Other Services
 Many users tend to buy devices from Airtel store or get their mobiles recharged.
 Our app provides the user with various services like purchasing the devices available at that store.
-User can even recharge his/her phone from the app itself.
+Users can even recharge their phone from this app itself.
 We can provide some coupon-codes for users who use this recharge platform to encourage its usage.

 <img src="https://github.com/Swati4star/Hackathon-airtel/blob/master/screenies/Screenshot_2015-12-12-18-31-15.png" width="200px" height="350px" />